 Emissions from Hybrid and Plug-In Electric Vehicles

 Hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs) typically produce lower emissions than conventional vehicles do.
-When measuring well-to-wheel emissions, the electricity source is important: For PHEVs and EVs, part or all of the power comes from off-board sources of electricity.
+When measuring well-to-wheel emissions, the electricity source is important: For PHEVs and EVs, part or all of the power provided by the battery comes from off-board sources of electricity.
 There are emissions associated with the majority of electricity production in the United States.

 Electricity Sources and Emissions